RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 Nvidia created CUDA, so CUDA only runs on GPU products from Nvidia.

+### Sound Thru HDMI

+The Nano's HDMI port carries both sound and video.
+To enable sound, navigate to ` Settings  | Sound ` and choose `HDMI/DisplayPort` in the `Play sound through` section of the dialog box.

 ### Gotcha: WiFi Not Included

 It was surprising to learn that the Jetson Nano did not come with built-in Wifi, like the Raspberry Pi Model 3.
 Fortunately, the device comes with gigabit Ethernet, so you can plug it directly into your router while you're waiting for a WiFi device to arrive.